 Is your account eligible for a refund?

-We are currently refunding capital credits from 1993 and earlier, plus 25% of 2017 capital credits.
+We are currently refunding capital credits from 1994 and earlier.
 If you were a GVEA member during that time and are eligible, there are many ways to apply for your capital credit refunds:

 - Print and mail an application to us.
 You can download an application here.

 - Please use the Capital Credits Contact Form or Email us and request an application be emailed to you.